Stockport Council plans to shed another 160 jobs

 Councillor Derbyshire said: "As we have done previously, we will do everything we possibly can to minimise the effects of the budget reductions on the people of Stockport and the council's workforce.

-"The country's economic situation requires us to dig deep, think creatively and identify new ways of delivering essential services at a lower cost base."'Rough time'
+"The country's economic situation requires us to dig deep, think creatively and identify new ways of delivering essential services at a lower cost base."

 Mark Rayner, of Unison's Stockport branch, said the union would fight any compulsory redundancies.